DeutscheAktuarvereinigung/2025_CADS_Completion_Best_Notebooks/README.md

-# 2025_CADS_Immersion_Best_Notebooks
+# 2025_CADS_Completion_Best_Notebooks
-Winner notebooks of the 2025 CADS Immersion exams
+Winner notebooks of the 2025 CADS Completion exams on aspects of discrimination-free pricing